timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 ## Quickhull

-To achieve this goal we will use Quickhull algorithm.
+To achieve this goal we will use the Quickhull algorithm.
 In a way, it resembles well-known Quicksort because of its divide and conquer nature, but works on a 2D space rather than on an array.

 Quickhull is fairly simple: